-The IKEA Ribba frame is a GREAT BUY but it’s also SO CONFUSING to hang.
+The IKEA Ribba frame is a GREAT BUY but hanging Ribba frames can be SO CONFUSING.
 Until Now!
-Here’s 6 easy DIY ways to hang a Ribba picture frame.
+Here’s how to hang Ikea Ribba frames.

 I recently made a trip to IKEA to grab some of their popular frames with mattes.
 I love the chunky look of this Ribba frame.
 BUT, I had no idea what the back of the frame looked like until I got home.